 Numbers and Counting

 Numbers and counting is one of the first math activities that Kindergarten children will work on at the beginning of the school year.
-The foundation of math is understand numbers and quantities.
+The foundation of math built up on an understanding of numbers and quantities.
 These worksheets focus on counting to 10, counting to 20, counting the number of objects in a group, number words, and writing numbers.

 Counting to 10